Informatievlaanderen/VSDS-LDESServer4J/docs/_configuration/event-stream.md

 genericES:shape a sh:NodeShape .
 ````

+## Configuring an Event Stream with a Kafka source

+To configure an Event Stream that ingests members from a Kafka topic, please visit the [Kafka Ingest documentation](../ingest/kafka).

 ## Configuring a SHACL Shape

 [SHACL (Shapes Constraint Language)](https://www.w3.org./TR/shacl/) is a standard for validating RDF data and ensuring